Rovaniemi: Immigration

 As of 2024, there were 3,778 persons with a migrant background living in Rovaniemi, or 6% of the population.
 (Note: Statistics Finland classifies a person as having a "foreign background" if both parents or the only known parent were born abroad.)
 The number of residents who were born abroad was 4,367, or 7% of the population.
 The number of persons with foreign citizenship living in Rovaniemi was 2,886.
-Most foreign-born citizens came from Sweden, the former Soviet Union, Ukraine, China and Russia.
+Most foreign-born citizens came from Sweden, Ukraine, China and Russia.

 The relative share of immigrants in Rovaniemi's population is below to the national average.
 However, the city's new residents are increasingly of foreign origin.
 This will increase the proportion of foreign residents in the coming years.

 Religion

 In 2023, the Evangelical Lutheran Church was the largest religious group with 69.1% of the population of Rovaniemi.
 Other religious groups accounted for 1.6% of the population.
 29.3% of the population had no religious affiliation.

 Of the revival movements within the church, Conservative Laestadianism is particularly active in the locality, with three peace associations in the locality: the Rovaniemi Peace Association, the Rautionsaari Peace Association and the Viirinkylä Peace Association.

 Other local communities include the Rovaniemi Pentecostal Church, a member of the Finnish Pentecostal Church, and the Rovaniemi Adventist Church, part of the Finnish Adventist Church.